 Tim Cockerill, investment director, Rowan Dartington

-The Bank of England’s decision last week to leave interest rates unchanged was not a surprise, nor was its reiteration that they could go lower.
+The Bank of England’s decision in August to leave interest rates unchanged was not a surprise, nor was its reiteration that they could go lower.
 In the wake of Brexit the BoE believes it needs to support the economy.
 As we have seen, sterling has fallen in value and the Bank’s action will keep it down.
 But sterling’s devaluation will cause a price spike and signs of this are already clear.

 How this translates at the company level will depend a lot on where they source inputs from and where their end markets are.
 Currency devaluation is a double-edged sword.
 UK companies selling overseas have already benefited: overseas earnings have become more valuable and with the major uncertainty around the UK’s exit from the EU impacting domestic earners this pattern looks set to continue.

 With this in mind, the winners should continue to be sectors such as technology, general industrials, pharmaceuticals and tobacco.
 The losers are banks, retailers and real estate but valuations will play a part and could upset the pattern.

 From a market cap perspective, large-caps have more overseas earnings than small-caps, with mid-caps sitting between them.
 That said, company specifics are critical in this assessment.

 Gavin Haynes, managing director, Whitechurch Securities

 There are a number of sectors likely to be boosted by ongoing record low interest rates.
 Housebuilders will benefit from the increased availability of low cost borrowing for buyers and the extra spending power low rates provides will help consumer discretionary stocks.